amaurycrickx/recognito/README.md

 So if you happen to have some knowledge of Speaker Recognition and want to help, you're most welcome !

-FWIW, I'll be presenting "Vocal Print for Dummies" at DevoxxFR 2014 with the help of this lib as didactic material.
+FWIW, I've presented "Voice Print for Dummies" at Devoxx France 2014 with the help of this lib as didactic material.
+Soon freely available on www.parleys.com... (in French)